 duty to give information

-According to §14 paragraph 2 TMG, we will provide information on personal data in individual cases by order of the responsible authorities, insofar as this is necessary for the purposes of criminal prosecution, for the prevention of danger by the police authorities of the Länder, for the fulfilment of the legal tasks of the Federal and State Office for the Protection of the Constitution, the Federal Intelligence Service or the Military Counter-Intelligence Service or for the enforcement of intellectual property rights.
+According to §21 Paragraph 1 TTDSG we will provide information about personal data in individual cases on the orders of the responsible authorities, insofar as this is necessary for the purposes of criminal prosecution, to avert danger by the police authorities of the federal states, to fulfill the statutory tasks of the federal constitutional protection authorities and of the states, the Federal Intelligence Service or the Military Counterintelligence Service or to enforce intellectual property rights.

 Every time you visit the openPetition platform or pages containing an openPetition banner or petition widget, visitor browser information is automatically forwarded to us.
 This includes information on browser type, operating system, IP address, time and the last previously visited page (referrer).
 With openPetition, this data is not assigned to specific persons.
 The log files are statistically evaluated and help to ensure error-free operation of the pages.